saraedum/standardese/README.md

 Unless explicitly mentioned, such a pointer parameter must not be the null pointer.

+### Commit Messages

+We have no strict policy about our commit messages.
+But the suggestions at https://chris.beams.io/posts/git-commit/ are certainly a very good start if you are unsure.

+### Release Notes

+Please add release notes in [news/](news/) with every Pull Request.
+We use [rever](https://github.com/regro/rever) to compile the actual release notes for every release.
+See https://regro.github.io/rever-docs/news.html if you are unsure about how to write your news.

 ## Acknowledgements

 This project was started by Jonathan @foonathan Müller who wrote most of the